[ from the archives | 2017 ]

 - a position of agreement or alliance

-We are all on the move it seems, no matter how much we try to slow down or adhere to a sensible program.
-Is there a way, though, where we might better shepherd each other or tend to shared terrain in ways that do not restrict movement or create limitations on how we creatively forage, if we even have that luxury to begin with?
+We are all on the move it seems, no matter how much we try to slow down or adhere to a sustainable program.
+Is there a way, though, where we might better shepherd each other or tend to shared terrain in ways that do not create limitations on how we creatively forage or cultivate alliance?